kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 ## The AI Ratchet

-The progression feels unavoidable once you're on it.
+Once you're on this path, it feels unavoidable.
 A year ago, I wrote 90-100% of my code by hand.
 Then GitHub Copilot arrived in my life, and suddenly I wrote maybe 70-80%, while the AI handled boilerplate and common patterns.
 Six months later, with VSCode and agent selection, I was down to 50-60% human contribution.
 Today,